Introduction to Training

 - Enrol with your SAC if you are in a National Training Numbered (NTN) post

-- Let us know if you go out of programme
+- Inform us if you go out of programme

-- Let us know if there are any changes to your training, for example less than full time (LTFT) training periods or you change Deanery/LETB
+- Inform us if there are any changes to your training, for example less than full time (LTFT) training periods or you change Deanery/LETB

 - UK trainees should keep their ISCP website account up to date.
 It is important to make sure all the details are correct, run consecutively and are fully signed off by all relevant parties